 The right supplement

 A probiotic is not a single thing; there are literally hundreds of different strains of bacteria and they each have different functions and health benefits.
-Some probiotics support the immune system, others act to manufacture or absorb micronutrients or to improve digestion.
+Some probiotics support the immune system.
+Others act to manufacture or absorb micronutrients or to improve digestion.

-Supplementation can be tricky because the acid in your stomach can blitz the contents before they get to work.
-Choose a reputable brand with a high number of colony forming units (CFUs) of between 15 billion and 100 billion and a diverse number of strains.
+- Supplementation can be tricky because the acid in your stomach can blitz the contents before they get to work.
+Choose a reputable brand that uses heat, acid, and bile-resistant strains.

-Also more important than capsule strength is that the probiotic company is using properly researched sub-strains, simply listing a strain is not good enough.
-For example we use Lactobacillus Acidophilus LA-15 in our probiotics.
-It is a specific sub-strain of Lactobacillus Acidophilus that we have chosen for it’s specific health benefits and it’s ability to survive stomach acid and bile.
+- Also more important than capsule strength is that the probiotic company is using properly researched sub-strains, simply listing a strain is not good enough.
+For example, we use Lactobacillus acidophilus LA-15 in our probiotics.
+It is a specific sub-strain of Lactobacillus acidophilus that we have chosen for its specific health benefits and its ability to survive stomach acid and bile.
 Many probiotic companies simply use cheap generic un-researched sub-strains.
 You can think of it a little bit like a dog, there are many different dog breeds all with their differing characteristics.

-Probiotics can be damaged and deactivated in heat, so ensure that you keep your supplements cool and choose a supplier that looks after their products carefully.
+- Probiotics can be damaged and deactivated in heat, so ensure that you keep your supplements cool and choose a supplier that looks after their products carefully.

 What should I do?

-1. Role of Probiotics in health improvement, infection control and disease treatment and management (Saudi Pharmaceutical Journal Volume 23, Issue 2, April 2015, Pages 107–114) A.A.
+1) Role of Probiotics in health improvement, infection control and disease treatment and management (Saudi Pharmaceutical Journal Volume 23, Issue 2, April 2015, Pages 107–114) A.A.
 Amaraa, A. Shiblb

-2. Early bacterial colonisation of the intestine: why it matters (ITAL J PEDIATR 2005;31:360-369) J.P.
+2) Early bacterial colonisation of the intestine: why it matters (ITAL J PEDIATR 2005;31:360-369) J.P.
 LANGHENDRIES

-3. Vitamin K supplementation and progression of coronary artery calcium in older men and women (Am J Clin Nutr.
+3) Vitamin K supplementation and progression of coronary artery calcium in older men and women (Am J Clin Nutr.
 2009 Jun;89(6):1799-807) Shea MK1, O’Donnell CJ, Hoffmann U, Dallal GE, Dawson-Hughes B, Ordovas JM, Price PA, Williamson MK, Booth SL.

-4. How to make real ginger beer (The Guardian) John Wright
+4) How to make real ginger beer (The Guardian) John Wright

-5. Foods Fortified With Prebiotics and Probiotics Expected To Grow As Research Continues On Gut Health Mark Anthony, Ph.D.
+5) Foods Fortified With Prebiotics and Probiotics Expected To Grow As Research Continues On Gut Health Mark Anthony, Ph.D.

-6. The use of probiotics to prevent c. difficile diarrhea (Cochrane Collaboration 2013) Goldenberg JZ, Ma SSY, Saxton JD, Martzen MR, Vandvik PO, Thorlund K, Guyatt GH, Johnston BC
+6) The use of probiotics to prevent c. difficile diarrhea (Cochrane Collaboration 2013) Goldenberg JZ, Ma SSY, Saxton JD, Martzen MR, Vandvik PO, Thorlund K, Guyatt GH, Johnston BC

-7. Probiotics for treating acute infectious diarrhoea (Cochrane Collaboration 2010) Allen SJ, Martinez EG, Gregorio GV, Dans LF
+7) Probiotics for treating acute infectious diarrhoea (Cochrane Collaboration 2010) Allen SJ, Martinez EG, Gregorio GV, Dans LF

-8. The efficacy of probiotics in the treatment of irritable bowel syndrome: a systematic review (Gut.
+8) The efficacy of probiotics in the treatment of irritable bowel syndrome: a systematic review (Gut.
 2010 Mar;59(3):325-32) Moayyedi P1, Ford AC, Talley NJ, Cremonini F, Foxx-Orenstein AE, Brandt LJ, Quigley EM.

-9. Therapy for treatment and prevention of pouchitis (Cochrane Collaboration, 2015) Singh S, Stroud AM, Holubar SD, Sandborn WJ, Pardi D
+9) Therapy for treatment and prevention of pouchitis (Cochrane Collaboration, 2015) Singh S, Stroud AM, Holubar SD, Sandborn WJ, Pardi D

-12. Probiotics and prebiotics in preventing food allergy and eczema (Curr Opin Allergy Clin Immunol 2013 Jun;13(3):280-6) Kuitunen M
+14) Probiotics and prebiotics in preventing food allergy and eczema (Curr Opin Allergy Clin Immunol 2013 Jun;13(3):280-6) Kuitunen M

-13. Probiotics and necrotizing enterocolitis in preterm infants (Cochrane Collaboration 2014) AlFaleh K, Anabrees J
+15) Probiotics and necrotizing enterocolitis in preterm infants (Cochrane Collaboration 2014) AlFaleh K, Anabrees J

-14. Probiotics for Oral Health: Myth or Reality?
+16) Probiotics for Oral Health: Myth or Reality?
 (Canadian Dental Association report) Laetitia Bonifait, DEA; Fatiha Chandad, PhD; Daniel Grenier, PhD

-15. The Effect of Probiotics on Prevention of Common Cold: A Meta-Analysis of Randomized Controlled Trial Studies (Korean J Fam Med.
+17) The Effect of Probiotics on Prevention of Common Cold: A Meta-Analysis of Randomized Controlled Trial Studies (Korean J Fam Med.
 2013 Jan; 34(1): 2–10) En-Jin Kang, Soo Young Kim, In-Hong Hwang, and Yun-Jeong Ji

-17. Probiotic use in clinical practice: what are the risks?
+18) Probiotic use in clinical practice: what are the risks?
 (2006 American Society for Clinical Nutrition) Robert J Boyle, Roy M Robins-Browne, and Mimi LK Tang